vortex-es/vortex-es.github.io/solutions/mast.md

 icon-url: vortex-solutions-mast-icon-128.png
 ---

-<p class="lead"><strong>Vortex Mast</strong> has been designed to help you in the important decision of placing a real met. mast on the field.</p>

-For a small fraction of the price of a real mast, our Mast will give you a fairly accurate clue as to which may be the best of several candidate sites.
+<p class="lead">Vortex Mast has been designed to help you in the important decision of placing a real met. mast on the field.
+For a small fraction of the price of a real mast, our Mast will give you a fairly accurate clue as to which may be the best of several candidate sites.</p>

 ##When to use Mast?

 Just before the decission of installing a real met. mast must be taken.

-##Main deliverables:

-TAB files for WAsP, WindSim, Meteodyn...

 ###Technical details: